 Lina Khalifeh is the Founder and owner of SheFighter which is the First Self-Defense studio for women only in Jordan and the Middle East.
-SheFighter is designed to empower women physically, mentally and emotionally through Self-Defense training.
+SheFighter is designed to empower women physically, mentally, and emotionally through Self-Defense training.
 She is the winner of the United Nations Conference on Trade and Development (UNCTAD) Empretec’s Women in Business Award (WBA), 2014.

-After seeing a friend suffer from physical abuse by her father and brother, Lina was determined to start the SheFighter Academy to train women for self-defence, so that they learn to stand up for themselves.
+After seeing a friend suffer from physical abuse by her father and brother, Lina was determined to start the SheFighter Academy to train women in self-defense, so that they learn to stand up for themselves.
 This academy was started in 2012, and till now has trained 25000 women all over the globe.
 Since launching her company in Amman, Lina and her all-female staff of 500+ instructors have trained more than 15000 women across the globe.
-In addition to Jordan, SheFighter studios operate in Palestine, Armenia, Holland, South Korea and Mauritius an island off the southeast coast of Africa.
+In addition to Jordan, SheFighter studios operate in Palestine, Armenia, Holland, South Korea, and Mauritius an island off the southeast coast of Africa.
 And yet, Lina feels that she still has a long way to go.

-Why SheFighter……?
+Why SheFighter?

 Lina feels that she is a creative person who always tries to look out for solutions to every problem.
-She would always provide remedies to her friends when they come to her with their troubles.
+She would always provide remedies to her friends when they came to her with their troubles.
 Right from her formative years in Jordan, she noticed that the women around her including women in her family did not know how to speak up for themselves, make their own decisions, or become leaders.
 This led her to think about how she could put an end to domestic violence and make women speak for themselves, to voice out their needs in this patriarchal society.
-A lot of people rejected the idea of training women to stand up for themselves, to speak out, and defend themselves against violence in any form as they felt insecure and threatened by the male-dominated society.
-In countries like India, Pakistan, Afghanistan, Jordan, some countries in Africa, even in advanced countries women still continue to face violence today which is a grave injustice towards women.
+A lot of people rejected the idea of training women to stand up for themselves, to speak out, and to defend themselves against violence in any form as they felt insecure and threatened by the male-dominated society.
+In countries like India, Pakistan, Afghanistan, Jordan, and some countries in Africa, even in advanced countries, women continue to face violence today which is a grave injustice towards women.

 Family Background:

-SheFighter is an academy that has customised courses suitable for women and it is not only the physical practice but also involves psychological training.
-They teach women about facing their fears and anxieties, to balance both the body and mind equally from inside and outside, so they know they are strong not only from outside but also from inside being women and girls in society.
-Martial arts connects our body and mind.
+SheFighter is an academy that has customized courses suitable for women and it is not only physical practice but also involves psychological training.
+They teach women about facing their fears and anxieties, to balancing both the body and mind equally from inside and outside, so they know they are strong not only from outside but also from inside being women and girls in society.
+Martial arts connect our body and mind.
 Unfortunately, these were earlier designed for men because they were going to work and so they had to defend themselves and their families.
-To date there have been only two female founders for martial arts, the first one being Edith Margaret Garrud, in the year 1882, who designed the Kung Fu art called Wing Chun which is quite popular globally.
+To date there have been only two female founders of martial arts, the first one being Edith Margaret Garrud, in the year 1882, who designed the Kung Fu art called Wing Chun which is quite popular globally.
 But this kind of martial arts was designed for both men and women.
-And the second founder of martial arts is Lina Khalifeh.
+The second founder of martial arts is Lina Khalifeh.
 There were not many women available for martial arts training.
-It was not easy to start with, says Lina, as there were a lot of people against her and her system, from the same industry attacking her, competing with her, creating hurdles in her journey.
+It was not easy to start with, says Lina, as there were a lot of people against her and her system, from the same industry attacking her, competing with her, and creating hurdles in her journey.
 There was this belief that men had better knowledge than women.
 A lot of schools in Jordan now teach martial arts in their school curriculum.

 Challenges as an Entrepreneur:

-Lina has the firm determination to implement any idea.
+Lina has a firm determination to implement any idea.
 “I just do it”, says Lina if she decides on any new concept.
 To become an entrepreneur was never that easy but quite challenging.
-There were people who were afraid to see a person especially a woman grow, because of their own beliefs and Lina feels it can be depressing for not even taking a step further towards one’s development.
+Some people were afraid to see a person especially a woman grow, because of their own beliefs and Lina feels it can be depressing for not even taking a step further towards one’s development.
 With the many challenges, expanding the system was not easy as people had to accept her concept of the teaching model.
-Lina required more followers, there were other martial arts academies that would try to put her down with the sarcastic thought that her system was for only girls.
+Lina required more followers, other martial arts academies would try to put her down with the sarcastic thought that her system was for only girls.
 The age-old tradition that martial arts are taught well by men was more dominant and they were so afraid when they saw a woman designing her philosophy of teaching martial arts.
 They would go to any extent to pull her down.
-Some of them even had connections in the government and they tried many ways to obstruct her training, by cheap comments to the girls coming to her centre.
+Some of them even had connections in the government and they tried many ways to obstruct her training, by cheap comments to the girls coming to her center.
 Some women also believed that men were better.
-It took a lot of time for Lina to accept these hurdles and understand the reality, it is like its freedom of choice and that is what she wants women to have the freedom to choose but then she does not want them to be influenced by the thought of men in the patriarchal society.
+It took a lot of time for Lina to accept these hurdles and understand the reality, it is like freedom of choice and that is what she wants women to have the freedom to choose but then she does not want them to be influenced by the thought of men in the patriarchal society.

-No much support, lack of opportunities no enough risk-taking, it is mostly a man’s world so no way a woman can empower each other while they have limited access to wealth and opportunity, were some of the barriers experienced by Lina in her entrepreneurial journey.
+Not much support, lack of opportunities not enough risk-taking, it is mostly a man’s world so no way a woman can empower each other while they have limited access to wealth and opportunity, were some of the barriers experienced by Lina in her entrepreneurial journey.
 Lina explains this through an example, “I would say it’s like having 5 people in a prison cell and you give one person the key to go in and out whenever they want while other people watch that person have freedom.
-She will go in and out, will develop networking with her friends or will even stop building relationships with other members of the cells because she has the key to freedom while these people inside the cell don’t have the key to freedom.
+She will go in and out, will develop networking with her friends, or will even stop building relationships with other members of the cells because she has the key to freedom while these people inside the cell don’t have the key to freedom.
 If you give them one key they are going to fight for freedom, because they cannot empower each other, they cannot share the key.
-It’s like giving one person the key or freedom for a limited time and then that woman will be afraid to share the key with someone else because she cannot share her own freedom as she would think that the opportunity came only to her”.
+It’s like giving one person the key or freedom for a limited time and then that woman will be afraid to share the key with someone else because she cannot share her freedom as she would think that the opportunity came only to her”.

-Future Vision:
+Vision:

 Lina has become an inspiration to many.
-She says it is important to live and follow our own values.
-Her own niece and nephew love to follow her training and practices.
-Lina says it is important to know how to negotiate smart, how to care for yourself among challenges when you are confident, you will find dark spots in your head vanish, when you are confident you can expand your views and opinion to your community and make lives easier.
+She says it is important to live and follow our values.
+Her niece and nephew love to follow her training and practices.
+Lina says it is important to know how to negotiate smart, and how to care for yourself among challenges when you are confident, you will find dark spots in your head vanish, and when you are confident you can expand your views and opinion to your community and make lives easier.

 Significance of UNCTAD training in Lina’s career:

-Advice for the women: Women need to be bold and they have to speak for themselves they have to know who they are and become very powerful but being bold is much more important than even being smart.
+Advice for women: Women need to be bold and they have to speak for themselves they have to know who they are and become very powerful but being bold is much more important than even being smart.
 So people should go after what they want and follow their dreams.
-Learn to make good use of money and take wise decisions in life.
+Learn to make good use of money and make wise decisions in life.

 SheFighter is all about building confidence in and out.
 It is indeed spreading in every corner, in every community, in every city and country all over the world.

 We wish you a bright successful future ahead, Ms.Lina Khalifeh.
 May your inspiring anecdotes affect more and more girls globally.
-Your life itself is an inspiring university for women as you have developed your own system of living which is in itself a great inspiration for many more women and probably many more generations of young girls.
+Your life itself is an inspiring university for women as you have developed your system of living which is in itself a great inspiration for many more women and probably many more generations of young girls.

 Written By-